isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-08-25-post-Singapore Sports Hub Deal Signed.md

 For the enjoyment of mobile and technology-savvy stakeholders, including remote spectators, the entire Sports Hub will be wired up with fiber optics and driven by technology and Customer Relationship Management (CRM) solutions to ensure a refreshing, immersive, and interactive user experience.
 The entire Sports Hub, supported by a sports library and sports museum, will showcase knowledge-intensive sports offerings and integrate the past, present, and future of Singapore and Asian sports.

 For a diverse and participative experience for youths, seniors, and families, a host of community facilities are also provided and integrated within the Sports Hub.
 These include a beach volleyball court, rock climbing wall, hard courts, a Skate Park, an area for lawn bowling, and a 1-km jogging track located on the perimeter of the National Stadium.
-And when visitors have finished their sports games, they can hit the 41,000 sqm of retail shopping, health & wellness offerings, and food & beverage outlets.
+And when visitors have finished their sports games, they can hit the 41,000 sqm of retail shopping, health &amp; wellness offerings, and food &amp; beverage outlets.

 For the convenience of elite athletes with a hectic schedule, state-of-the-art training facilities, a comprehensive suite of services for rest and recovery, and a facility for short term stay will be offered to help them achieve podium success.
-There will be a sports-solution collaboration platform for the sports industry business partners and sports science & medicine specialists.
+There will be a sports-solution collaboration platform for the sports industry business partners and sports science &amp; medicine specialists.

 6. Visitors can also look forward to a host of international and local sports and entertainment events, maximising the open land space, water body, and arenas.
-Additionally, Singapore Sports Hub will continue to attract live entertainment events (e.g. concerts and artistes from around the world), MICE (meetings, incentives, conventions, & exhibitions) events, and other exciting entertainment events and activities for the community.
+Additionally, Singapore Sports Hub will continue to attract live entertainment events (e.g. concerts and artistes from around the world), MICE (meetings, incentives, conventions, &amp; exhibitions) events, and other exciting entertainment events and activities for the community.

 7. For event organisers, the flexible, scalable, and modular design of the Sports Hub provides a multi functional layout that is designed to the relevant sport's International Federation specifications.
 To propel sports sponsorship, the Sports Hub is fully cabled for broadcast, thereby allowing events to be transmitted to the billions of viewers in the world.
 Eighty Corporate Boxes will be available for lease for organizations and companies to host their customers during major sports events.
 These features will help make the Singapore Sports Hub a preferred venue for international sports and entertainment events.